 Temporary Partial Disability (TPD) relates to an employee who has suffered a work injury covered by Workers’ Compensation but who is still healing from those injuries.
 Unlike cases involving Temporary Total Disability (TTD), the worker has not been ordered by his doctor to stay home, but has been released to work some type of light duty or restricted duty work at their job.
 If this person is able to earn just as much in this light duty job as before the accident, then Temporary Partial Disability benefits would not apply.
 But, if there is a difference in pay between their regular job and this light duty job, then TPD would come into play.

 While some employers are quick to play by the rules and make sure their employees are properly taken care of, not all companies do so.
-If you or a loved one was injured and need to file for workers' compensation and temporary partial disability, then call us at Mitchell S. Sexner & Associates LLC today at (800) 996-4824.
+If you or a loved one was injured and need to file for workers’ compensation and temporary partial disability, then call the Chicago temporary partial disability lawyers of Mitchell S. Sexner & Associates LLC today at (312) 644-0444.
 We can discuss your case, help you fill out forms, and make sure your rights are protected.

 Is Temporary Partial Disability (TPD) Important?

 Temporary partial disability refers to payments that can be made to an injured worker who is able to return to a job after an injury but cannot necessarily perform all of the same tasks.
 While this might not be the most serious concern after being injured, in some instances it means the worker is now performing a role that pays less than he or she made before the injury.
 TPD payments are meant to help make up some of this difference and alleviate the stress and worry of bills while recuperating from an injury.